usaarhat/wwc/resources/completed-notebooks/pywarmup-session1.md

 ## Parseltongue Baby Talk

-Here's some intuitive ways to manipulate text, numbers, lists in python.
+Here's some intuitive ways to manipulate text, numbers, lists in python using some built-in functions.

 This is how one would define a list of things in python: